AdCombo/flask-combo-jsonapi/docs/configuration.rst

 Configuration
 =============

-You have access to 5 configration keys:
+You have access to 5 configuration keys:

 * PAGE_SIZE: the number of items in a page (default is 30)
 * MAX_PAGE_SIZE: the maximum page size.
 If you specify a page size greater than this value you will receive a 400 Bad Request response.